Buying

 What is a Supplier Negotiation Strategy?

-A supplier negotiation strategy is a structured approach to securing favorable terms, pricing, and value from vendors.
-It involves research, preparation, and goal-setting to drive cost savings, strengthen relationships, and reduce procurement risks
+A supplier negotiation strategy is a planned approach to securing the best pricing, terms, and value from vendors.
+It includes research, clear goals, and defined tactics that help procurement teams cut costs, reduce risks, and build stronger supplier relationships.

 Why Supplier Negotiation Strategy Is Important